gnu3ra/Scatterbrain-Protocol/README.md

 bit 4: internet access
 (more bits as needed in future versions)

+LUID
+A random string of 6 bytes, this serves as a unique identifier of a device.
+This can be randomized when not connected for privacy

 #### Block Data
 This is a generic data packet.
 Also used for 'tunneled' 3rd party protocols.
 It can be used in response to another packet, usually as a carrier for generic mesh data or system related stuffs.
 Insanely general purpose.
 This packet uses large arbitrary sizes, and will almost always not fit on a single BLE advertise.
 The body can be either text based, or binary.
 The textorbin byte is either set to 1 (text) or 0 (bin)